 6.1.1.1 Analytics subscribe/unsubscribe by NWDAF service consumer

-This procedure is used by any NWDAF service consumer (e.g. including NFs/OAM) to subscribe/unsubscribe at NWDAF to be notified on analytics information, using Nnwdaf_AnalyticsSubscription service defined in clause 7.2.
+This procedure is used by any NWDAF service consumer (e.g. including NFs/OAM/charging system) to subscribe/unsubscribe at NWDAF to be notified on analytics information, using Nnwdaf_AnalyticsSubscription service defined in clause 7.2.
 This service is also used by an NWDAF service consumer to modify existing analytics subscription(s).
 Any entity can consume this service as defined in clause 7.2.

 Figure 6.1.1.1-1: Network data analytics Subscribe/unsubscribe